charleshansen/jasmine_dom_matchers/README.md

 ## Matchers

   * toBeChecked()
     - Checks if element has a `checked` property, only useful for checkbox inputs
+  * toBeDisabled()
+    - Checks if element has a `disabled` property
   * toBeFocused()
     - Checks if element is focused
   * toBeHidden()